curiosity26/YGL/README.md

 <h2>Installation</h2>
 <h3>As a Composer Requirement</h3>
-When developing an application which also makes use of composer, you can easily include the YGL library by adding the following line to your composer.json file (replace 'master-dev' with a release tag, i.e. v1.0.4, unless you want to use the bleeding edge version):
+When developing an application which also makes use of composer, you can easily include the YGL library by adding the following line to your composer.json file (replace 'dev-master' with a release tag, i.e. v1.0.4, unless you want to use the bleeding edge version):

 ```JSON